How to mount an ISO file in VirtualBox on Windows 11, 10

 VirtualBox mount ISO settings

-On VirtualBox, if you create a virtual machine or install an app on the guest device, you will probably need to mount an ISO file to access the setup files.
+On VirtualBox, if you create a virtual machine or install an app on the guest device (such as Windows 11 or Windows 10), you will probably need to mount an ISO file to access the setup files.
 An ISO file is a container (a “disk image”) containing an exact copy of all the contents on a physical disc.
-Also, since no physical discs are involved, it has become the most common method to ship software and other information over the internet.
+Additionally, since no physical discs are involved, it has become the most common method for shipping software and other information over the internet.

-Using VirtualBox, you can connect ISO files in at least two ways through the VirtualBox Manager or from the virtual machine interface when the guest operating system is running.
+On Windows 11 (or 10), you can connect an ISO file to a virtual machine in at least two ways through the VirtualBox Manager or from the virtual machine interface when the guest operating system is running.

-Mount ISO to virtual machine with VirtualBox Manager
+Mount an ISO to a virtual machine with VirtualBox Manager

-To mount an ISO file to a VM through the VirtualBox Manager, use these steps:
+To mount an ISO file to a VM through the VirtualBox Manager on Windows 11 (or 10), follow these steps:

 2. Right-click the virtual machine and select the Settings option.